risingwavelabs/risingwave-docs/docs/Sources.md

 slug: /sources
 ---

-## What are sources?

-Sources specify how RisingWave can connect to the streaming services you use and what the format and structure of the incoming data will be.
-Once you use [`CREATE SOURCE`](/#create-source) to establish the connection, RisingWave can ingest and then process the received data.
+Sources refer to resources that RisingWave can read data from.
+You use [`CREATE SOURCE`](/#connect-to-a-source) to establish the connection to a source.
+Once a connection is established, RisingWave will ingest and process the received data.
-A source consists of the components below.

-## Supported data sources
+## Supported sources

-RisingWave ingests data from streaming platforms and materialized CDC sources listed below.
+RisingWave supports the following sources:

 | Source | Version | Data format | Materialized? | Limitations |
 |---------|---------|---------|---------|---------|